-Matt Lauer Not Writing $12 Million Tell-All About ‘Today’ Show Despite Reports
+Matt Lauer Not Writing $12 Million Tell-All About ‘Today’ Show, Despite Reports

 The rumors that Matt Lauer is going to reveal the secret underbelly at Today with a “tell-all book” has recently grabbed the headlines.
-Now that his divorce from Annette Roque has been started, and his items from their $36 million dollar Hamptons home have been removed, the attention surrounding Lauer has recently been about his next possible career move might be.
+Now that his divorce from Annette Roque is moving forward, and his items from their $36 million Hamptons home have been removed, the attention surrounding Lauer has recently been about his next possible career move.

-The recent, tantalizing revelations on the cover of the latest In Touch Weekly that states the former Today anchor is writing a $12 million tell-all “revenge book” about his former Today colleagues appears is exactly what inquiring minds want to know.
+The recent, tantalizing revelations on the cover of the latest In Touch Weekly stating the former Today anchor is writing a $12 million tell-all “revenge book” about his former Today colleagues appears to be exactly what inquiring minds want to know.

-With the cover declaration that “Everyone was sleeping with each other!” and such promises that the book will reveal “love children,” “nude selfies,” and even an “Ann Curry bombshell” appearing downright tantalizing, and could certainly help make books fly off of the shelves.
+With the cover declaration that “Everyone was sleeping with each other!” and such promises that the book will reveal “love children,” “nude selfies,” and even an “Ann Curry bombshell” appearing downright tantalizing, and could certainly help make books fly off the shelves.

 Yet, Gossip Cop alleges that this tell-all book is never going to happen.

-According to the rumor squashing publication, they question that promises of “revenge” on Lauer’s former Today colleagues would help resurrect his broadcasting career.
+According to the rumor squashing publication, they question if promises of “revenge” on Lauer’s former Today colleagues would help resurrect his broadcasting career.

 They also contend that Lauer most likely signed an “exit agreement” with NBC News.
 This contract most likely “includes a non-disparagement clause, which would certainly limit what he can discuss in a book.”